CarbonCyri/DCSViewportManager/readme.md

 Download the .zip-archive and extract it into a folder of your choice.

+## WHERE ARE MY PROFILES STORED / DO I HAVE TO SAVE PREMADE TEMPLATES?

+Your (viewport)profiles will be stored in YOURUSER\Documents\DCS ViewportManager\profiles, premade templates (not implemented yet) are loaded and stored in YOURUSER\Documents\DCS ViewportManager\templates

 ## HOW DO I START THE PROGRAM?

 To start the program simply run the *RUN VPM.bat* - file.